w3bdesign/nextjs-woocommerce/README.md

 ## Features

-- Connect to Woocommerce REST API and list ID, name and display image
+- Connect to Woocommerce REST API and list ID, name and display image for products

 ## TODO